SchueeppF/Model-Validation---PTSD-Short-Version/README.md

 ## R Markdown file "Model Validation - PTSD Short Version.Rmd"

-Parts 1-3 of the code were adopted from PTSDdiag (https://github.com/WeidmannL/PTSDdiag).
+Parts 1-3 of the code were adopted from [PTSDdiag](https://github.com/WeidmannL/PTSDdiag).
 They include the following:
 - Data preparation and standardization for PCL-5 (PTSD Checklist for DSM-5) scores
 - Implementation of DSM-5 diagnostic criteria